Hornets vs. Bulls Player Props Betting Odds

-Terry Rozier is one of the top players with prop bets for the taking when the Chicago Bulls and the Charlotte Hornets square off at United Center on Friday (opening tip at 8:00 PM ET).
+Terry Rozier and DeMar DeRozan are two of the players with prop bets available when the Charlotte Hornets and the Chicago Bulls square off at Spectrum Center on Monday (with opening tip at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!